kulshekhar/ts-jest/website/versioned_docs/version-27.0/getting-started/options/compiler.md

 The default value is `typescript`, which will load the original [TypeScript compiler module](https://www.npmjs.com/package/typescript).
 The loaded version will depend on the one installed in your project.

-If you use a custom compiler, such as `ttypescript`, make sure its API is the same as the original TypeScript, at least for what `ts-jest` is using.
+If you use a custom compiler, such as `typescript`, make sure its API is the same as the original TypeScript, at least for what `ts-jest` is using.

 ### Example